top of page

 Sammy Keyes uncovers crime in her town while navigating personal challenges.
 Engaging teen mystery with heart and humor.
 Written for Middle Grade / Teen readers

-Heads Up: Family tension, brief mentions of divorce and absent parents, school bullying.
-LGBTQ+ representation starts in book 17 .
+Heads Up: Language 1+ stupid, smoking, fortune telling, divorce and absent parents, bullying.
+LGBTQ+ representation starts in book 17 Sammy Keyes and the Power of Justice Jack .

 Snow-covered mansion with green windows surrounded by a forest.
 Two figures stand in front.
 Text: "GREENGRASS HOUSE" and "Kate Milford."